Musthafa-D/Image-generation-of-Cifar10-using-Generative-networks/README.md

 CIFAR-10 is a standard benchmark dataset containing 60,000 32×32 RGB images across 10 classes.

-This repository provides scripts for training generative models and visualizing the generated images.
+This repository provides scripts for training generative models, visualizing the generated images and interpretability methods of the generative models.

 ---